 Student Loan Forgiveness for Nonprofit Workers

 Student loan forgiveness for nonprofit employees falls under the umbrella of student loan forgiveness for public service.
 Many jobs fall into the public service category.
 Working for a nonprofit organization is one of them.

 To qualify for forgiveness, you must work for a 501(c)(3) institution or organization.
-Note, however, that not all nonprofit organizations have a 501(c)(3) designation.
+Note that not all nonprofit organizations have a 501(c)(3) designation.
 It is best to ask your employer about this before you sign your contract.

 Qualifying for forgiveness is easy:

-- You must work for a traditional nonprofit organization — in other words, those that are under 501(c)(3).
+- You must work for a traditional nonprofit organization — in other words, those who are under 501(c)(3).

 - You may also work for other government institutions or public service organizations.
 Check with your employer when it comes to these matters.

 - You must be employed full time and work 30 hours per week.

 - You must have federal direct loans.
 Other loans, such as Perkins loans, Stafford loans, and PLUS loans, do not qualify for forgiveness under this program.

 Many borrowers have a combination of federal loans.
 If you are one of them and wish to qualify for student loan forgiveness for nonprofit workers, you may do so through Direct Loan Consolidation.
 Under this program, you will have only one federal direct loan, thus making your loans eligible for forgiveness.